 Shared responsibility and the interlinkages between disciplines.

-- Developed skills and competencies to:
+- Skills & competencies to:

 Distinguish innovative business approaches to address ‘wicked’ challenges;

 Consider the role artefacts play in the relationship between humans and their world;

 Identify social dynamics that promote and complexities that hamper sustainable development;